SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-9-1-fix-add-pipe-to-generate-asset-group-device-map-marker-pop.md

 ticket: MTM-57991
 version: 1019.9.1
 ---
-The marker popup now referencing correctly to an asset or a group if the link in the popup is clicked.
+The link in the marker popup of the map now correctly references the respective asset or a group.